-Policy brief: Lack of progress on rule of law will render the enlargement a dead end, by European Western Balkans (EWB), 12 October 2021
+Policy brief: Lack of progress on rule of law will render the enlargement a dead end, European Western Balkans (EWB), 12 October 2021

 VIENNA – Without substantial political and financial consequences from the EU towards the tendencies of democratic backsliding, the issue of democratic backsliding in the region will not be solved, in a Policy Paper published by Austrian Scociety for European Politics (ÖGfE) and Austrian Institute for International Affairs (OiiP).